morgnl/DMTracker2/README.md

 A digital whiteboard application designed for Dungeon Masters to track combat encounters in D&D 5E.
 This tool helps DMs manage monster tokens, hit points, and positions during combat without the need for a physical whiteboard.

+This tool is meant as a replacement for a small physical whiteboard I use as a DM and physical miniatures on a battle map.
+Once monsters start moving around, it can be difficult to keep track of which monster has which health.

 ## Features

 - **Dynamic Token Management**